 Note that all EQ settings and all fader levels are stored in the production's Device Map file, so are computer-specific.

-Access the Faders Window from the SCS Main window by clicking the Meters button and selecting Show Faders Window from the pop-up menu.
-When you select this menu item, a window like this will be displayed:
+Access the Faders Window by clicking the Show Faders button below the VU meters in the main window.
+When you click this button, a window like this will be displayed:

 You can drag the window to wherever you want, and SCS will remember the position between sessions.